 Clothing: Children should wear comfortable, functional clothing suited to the season.
 Children need to be able to work comfortably in the classroom, and to run easily and play outside.
 No flip flops or sandals.
 We go outside in all weather, so children should be prepared for hot, cold, or wet conditions, including appropriate clothing and footwear.
 Involving your child as much as possible in choosing clothing and dressing supports his or her independence.

-Please mark all hats, gloves, coats, boots, sweaters, and extra set of clothing with your child's name.
-Lost and Found is in the main office.
-Any unclaimed items will be donated at the end of the school year.
+Please mark all hats, gloves, coats, boots, sweaters, and extra sets of clothing with your child's name.
+Lost and Found is located in the main office.
+Any unclaimed items will be donated at the end of each semester.

-Independence: Even the youngest children should be able to manipulate all fastenings on their clothing so that trips to the bathroom go smoothly.
+Independence: Even the youngest children should be able to manipulate all fastenings on their clothing so trips to the bathroom go smoothly.
 Bulky belts, unwieldy zippers, cumbersome overalls, tight snaps, and other difficult closures make the child's independent bathroom experience difficult if not impossible.
 Please also choose coats, jackets, and sweaters with the child's comfort and abilities in mind.
-Giving your child time to practice with clothing fasteners will promote independence at school.
+Giving your child time to practice with clothing fasteners will promote iPods, cell phones, etc. are not permitted at school.
+Steele Montessori Academy students must have a signed permission slip to have a cell phone at school.
+Copies are available in the main office.
+Children who carry phones as they travel to and from school must drop them off at the front desk on arrival.
+Students may pick up their phones from the front desk at the end of the day as they depart.
+Cell phones are NOT permitted in the classroom.